ietf-wg-acme/acme/draft-ietf-acme-acme.md

 MUST be a JSON object whose "orders" field is an array of URIs, each identifying an order belonging to the account.
 In the array of URIs, the server SHOULD include pending orders but it SHOULD exclude orders that are invalid.
-The server MAY return an incomplete list, along with a Link header with a "next" link relation indicating where further entries can be acquired.
+The server MAY return an incomplete list along with a Link header with a "next" link relation indicating where further entries can be acquired.

 ~~~~~~~~~~